ni/labview-icon-editor-test/.github/PULL_REQUEST_TEMPLATE.md

 # Checklists

-These checklists ensure that the contributor's PR meets our build server requirements.
+Completing these checklists ensures that your PR meets our build server requirements on the first attempt.
+If you're unable to complete any of the following checks, please submit your PR as a draft to the best of your ability.
+We will provide any clarification you may need after posting it.

 - [ ] I do not require assistance from NI to complete any of the following checks.
+- [ ] The changes in this PR are based on the appropriate NI-repo feature branch
-- [ ] I pushed the feature branch associated with this GitHub issue from my fork.
+- [ ] I am submitting the changes in this PR to the appropriate NI-repo feature branch
-- [ ] I built a VI Package using the [Powershell build tool](https://github.com/ni/labview-icon-editor#powershell-build-tool).
+- [ ] I built a VI Package using the [Powershell build tool](https://github.com/ni/labview-icon-editor/wiki/automation#pwsh).
 - [ ] I installed the VI Package produced by the Powershell build tool and tested my change.
-- [ ] I tested my changes by [installing the VI package](https://github.com/ni/labview-icon-editor#installing-VI-package).
+- [ ] I tested my changes after [installing the VI package](https://github.com/ni/labview-icon-editor/wiki/test#localtesting).
 - [ ] NI has my contributor license agreement.

 # Summary of Changes

 Provide a concise overview of what is being added, modified, or fixed in this pull request.
+Make an emphasis on whas was not captured on the GitHub issue, or discussion associated with this PR.

 # Reason for Change